top of page

 School and production training

-We offer physical theatre, historical movement dramaturgy, dance and fight choreography to middle schools, high schools, universities and productions.
+We offer physical theatre, historical movement dramaturgy, dance and fight choreography to middle schools, high schools, universities, production companies, and community groups.

 Our instructors have over thirty years of experience in teaching and choreographing with performers and scholars of all ages, around the world.